-If you would like to learn more about how you can help protect children and families from toxic secondhand smoke in their homes, call our Tobacco Prevention Program hotline: (650) 573-3777.
+Call the Smoke-Free Hotline: (650-573-3777) to learn more about how you can help protect children and families from toxic secondhand smoke in their homes, and click here for more information about TEC.

 Resources for Tenants